-In particular, CGRM appraises and contributes towards improving the Group's risk management and control systems and reports to the Audit Committee on a quarterly basis.
-In assessing the adequacy and effectiveness of the system of internal control and financial control procedures of the Group, the Audit Committee reports statement on risk management and internal control (cont'd)

-to the Board on its activities, significant audit results or findings and the necessary recommendations or actions needed to be taken by management to rectify those issues.
+In particular, CGRM appraises and contributes towards improving the Group's governance, risk assessment and control systems.
+They report to the Audit Committee on a quarterly basis.
+In assessing the adequacy and effectiveness of the governance, risk assessment and system of internal controls of the Group, the Audit Committee reports to the Board on its activities, significant audit results or findings and the necessary recommendations or actions needed to be taken by management to rectify those issues.

-The internal audit work plan, which reflects the risk profile of the Group's major business operations is routinely reviewed and approved by the Audit Committee.
+The internal audit work plan, which reflects the risk profile of the Group's significant risks and major business operations is routinely reviewed and approved by the Audit Committee.
 The scope of CGRM's function covered the audit and review of governance, risk assessment, compliance, operational and financial control across all business units.